opnsense/tools/README.md

 Available options are:

-* images:	remove all available images
+* base:		remove the base set
-* src:		reset the kernel/base build directory
+* distfiles:	remove the distfiles set
+* iso:		remove iso image
 * kernel:	remove the kernel set
+* memstick:	remove memstick images
-* base:		remove the base set
+* nano:		remove nano image
 * packages:	remove the packages set
 * release:	remove the release set
+* src:		reset the kernel/base build directory
 * stage:	reset the main staging area

 The ports tree has a few of our modifications and is sometimes a